Seelyville United Methodist Church

 Seelyville United Methodist Church is a Christian community of Open Hearts, Open Minds, and Open Doors.
 We are located at US 40 and 2nd Street in Seelyville, one block east of the stoplight.

-Please join us for World Communion Sunday worship at 9:30 a.m., as we are reminded in the opening verses of Second Timothy that, though there are different churches, denominations, and manners of worship, there is only one God.
-A time of fellowship follows worship with Sunday School for all ages beginning at 10:45.
-Nursery care is provided beginning at 9:15.
+Join us for 9:30 Sunday morning worship as we come to understand that great faith, not great people, is what the kingdom of God is built upon (Hebrews 11:29-12:2).
+A time of fellowship follows worship with Sunday School for all ages beginning at 10:45 a.m.
+Nursery care is provided beginning at 9:15 a.m.

 Bee Ridge Congregational Church